 How it Works

 - Solarize programs run for limited time periods and in specific geographic areas.
 To see if there is an active Solarize program in your area, check our Locations page.
 If there is one, follow the links to find out how you can sign up.
 Signing up only indicates your interest; it does not commit you to anything.
 If there is no current program in your location, read our Tips for Going Solar page for suggestions on how to go solar without Solarize.

 - If you decide to install solar, you will sign a contract with the installer.
 The company will coordinate all permits, equipment purchases, installation, interconnection and inspections.
-You will pay 30% when you sign the contract, 60% when the installation is finished and inspected, and any remaining balance after we know what pricing Tier we reach.
-The more people participate, the lower the price will be, so tell all your neighbors!
+Usually, you will pay part of the cost when you sign the contract and the rest when the project is complete.
+Solarize programs often have tiered pricing: the more people participate, the lower the price will be.